wncc/learners-space/Python/Week 2/README.md

 To read more about Modules and Packages head over to [this](https://www.geeksforgeeks.org/python-modules/) and [this](https://www.learnpython.org/en/Modules_and_Packages)

-# Some Standard libraries of Python
+# Some Standard Libraries of Python

 In python, collection of predefined modules and packages is called a library.
 Here, we will learn about some of the standard library modules.

-* math - The math module is used to access mathematical functions in the Python.
+* **math** - The math module is used to access mathematical functions in the Python.
 All methods of this functions are used for integer or real type objects, not for complex numbers.
 Refer [this](https://docs.python.org/3/library/math.html) documentation for learning different functions of math.

-* random - This module implements pseudo-random number generators for various distributions.
+* **random** - This module implements pseudo-random number generators for various distributions.
 Refer [this](https://docs.python.org/3/library/random.html) documentation of random module.

-* time - This module provides various time-related functions.
+* **time** - This module provides various time-related functions.
 Refer [this](https://docs.python.org/3/library/time.html) documentation of time module.

-* datetime - The datetime module supplies classes for manipulating dates and times.
+* **datetime** - The datetime module supplies classes for manipulating dates and times.
 Refer [this](https://docs.python.org/3/library/datetime.html) documentation of time module.

-* re - This module provides regular expression matching operations similar to those found in Perl.
+* **re** - This module provides regular expression matching operations similar to those found in Perl.
 Refer [this](https://docs.python.org/3/library/re.html) documentation of re module.

 <hr>